-Yet acting wasn’t enough to keep Reggie occupied, his charm and presenting skills led to him hosting Diggit where he first worked with Fearne Cotton back in 1998!
+Yet acting wasn’t enough to keep Reggie occupied, his presenting skills led to him hosting Diggit where he first worked with Fearne Cotton back in 1998!
 The BBC quickly spotted his potential and he was recruited to become part of the trio hosting Sunday morning kids show, Smile.
 Alongside Fearne, Dev and a puppet called Nev, Reggie earned cult status with the feature Bubblin’ and the show’s mischievous energetic feel.

 Reggie’s love of music soon came to the foreground as he took his place as a core part of the BBC’s new Black music station, 1Xtra aged just 18.
 Alongside Dev, he hosted a show for 2 years with highlights including broadcasting from the FA Cup Final and interviewing soon to be Hollywood heavyweight, Jamie Foxx.